Veeam Explorer for Microsoft Exchange supports the following databases:

 Before adding database files, make sure that Veeam Explorer for Microsoft Exchange has access to the ese.dll.
 See the Initial Configuration Settings section.

-To manually add a database file to the Veeam Explorer scope:
+To manually add .edb file to the scope, do the following:

-- Click Add Store on the toolbar, or right-click All Stores in the navigation pane and select Add Store.
+- Click Add Store on the Home tab, then select Microsoft Exchange mailbox database, or right-click All Stores in the navigation pane and use the shortcut menu command.

-- Click Browse and specify a path to the Microsoft Exchange mailbox store file (.EDB).
+- In the Add Store dialog, click Browse and specify the path to the Microsoft Exchange mailbox store (.edb file).

-- Click Browse below and specify a path to the Exchange logs folder.
+- Click Browse below and specify the path to the Exchange logs folder.